 When considering local DoFs in QFT, O(1,3) must be compactified into $SU(2) \times SU(2) \times Z_2 \times Z_2$ where $SU(2) \times SU(2)$ inherits the same representations (m, n) of the group SL(2, C).
 The full representations when considering the discrete symmetries are the same as before.
-However, in QFT, more natural choices for generators of $Z_2 \times Z_2$ in QFT are CP and M (a local orientation symmetry).
+However, in QFT, more natural choices for generators of $Z_2 \times Z_2$ are CP (particle/antiparticle symmetry) and M (local orientation symmetry).
 M is essential as no discrete operators in conventional QFT can change local orientation since all Dirac gamma matrices have determinant +1.
 Therefore, in general, elementary particles can be divided into four sectors: ordinary particles, ordinary anti-particles, mirror particles, and mirror anti-particles.